 Introduction

-Tools like CFEngine, Puppet, Chef and Ansible have revolutionized infrastructure automation by providing a structured framework for organizing and sharing configuration management code, with Ansible being one of the more recent tools.
-Ansible is widely used for automating the configuration of your IT environment, and it is highly flexible.
-While the creators of Ansible position it as a tool that ‘offers open-source automation that is simple, flexible, and powerful’, it might not be entirely clear to anyone what makes for robust ansible code, and things might not be so simple as they state, especially in more complex environments and setups.
+Tools such as CFEngine, Puppet, Chef, and Ansible have radically changed infrastructure automation by providing a structured framework for organizing and sharing configuration management code, with Ansible being one of the newer tools.
+Ansible is widely used to automate the configuration of your IT environment and is highly flexible.
+Although its creators position Ansible as a tool that "provides open-source automation that is simple, flexible, and powerful," it is not always clear what exactly makes robust Ansible code robust.
+And as simple as it sounds, it is not always so in practice—especially in more complex environments and setups.

-Within Ansible, roles are a concept in which code is encapsulated.
-Within roles there are tasks, variables, handlers, and files, all shipped into a modular, reusable unit that, if written correctly, can be easily shared across projects and teams.
-Whether you’re managing a handful of servers or orchestrating complex (multi-)cloud environments, roles enable you to write cleaner, more maintainable code.
-Writing roles has many challenges, however, and it can be quite difficult to conceive an Ansible role that one would consider to be robust and ‘complete’.
-In this blog post, we would like to introduce some rules of thumbs on what a robust ansible role consists of, which will hopefully enable you to write better ansible roles.
+Within Ansible, roles are a concept that allows you to encapsulate code.
+Roles contain tasks, variables, handlers, and files, brought together in a modular, reusable unit that, if written correctly, is easy to share between projects and teams.
+Whether you manage a handful of servers or orchestrate complex (multi-)cloud environments, roles help you write cleaner, more maintainable code.
+At the same time, there are many challenges, and it is difficult to design a role that you would label as robust and "complete."
+In this blog, we therefore introduce a number of rules of thumb for what characterizes a robust Ansible role, so that you can write better Ansible roles.

-- All tasks should be optimized for efficiency
+- All tasks must be optimized for efficiency.

-- Data and code should be fully separated
+- Data and code must be completely separate

-- Tasks should run on an include basis
+- Tasks must run on an include basis

 Illustrations with a role: linux_user

-To illustrate the rules of thumb given above, we will create a role that can create Linux users.
-The creation is done as such:
+To illustrate the rules of thumb, we will create a role that Linux users can create.
+We do this as follows:

 # Creation of a basic role structure using ansible-galaxy